What is Cisco vPC? A Complete Guide to Configuration & Benefits

 Can I use vPC with non-Cisco switches?

 The vPC feature itself is Cisco proprietary and only runs between two Cisco Nexus switches.
-However, the downstream device connected to the vPC domain can be any device that supports standard IEEE 802.3ad LACP (Link Aggregation Control Protocol).
-This includes servers, firewalls, load balancers, and switches from other vendors.
+However, the downstream device connected to the vPC domain can be any device that supports IEEE 802.3ad Link Aggregation. vPC works with LACP or static port channels; LACP active is recommended.

 Leave a Reply